pachterlab/CGP_2023/README.md

-# meK-Means: Biophysically Interpretable Inference of Cell Types from Multimodal Sequencing Data
+# meK-Means: Biophysically Motivated and Interpretable Inference of Cell Types from Multimodal Sequencing Data

 Notebooks for reproducing all figures and analysis of simulated and single-cell datasets for the meK-Means paper.